Property Inventory of Historic Oakwood District

-I [Matthew Brown, Oakwood Historian] have completed the draft of the inventory of histories and descriptions of buildings in the Oakwood National Register historic district.
-The inventory is posted on the web site of the Society for the Preservation of Historic Oakwood (S.P.H.O) at http://www.historicoakwood.org/ I have also entered the information into the National Register database, maintained by the State Historic Preservation Office.
+I [Matthew Brown, historian] have completed the draft of the inventory of histories and descriptions of buildings in the Oakwood National Register historic district.
+I have also entered the information into the National Register database, maintained by the State Historic Preservation Office.

 As some of you know, I have been working on this project for the last several years, with the objective of creating a detailed and accurate inventory for the National Register of Historic Places.
-I estimate that I have spent three thousand hours on this effort!
+I estimate I have spent 3,000 hours on this effort.

 Most historic districts on the National Register already have inventories with descriptions of each building.
-But Oakwood was established as a historic district before these inventories were required, so we don’t have one.
+But Oakwood was established as a historic district before these inventories were required; so, we don’t have one.
 There have been three additions to the original Oakwood district, which do have inventories, but the house history/descriptions are rather bare-bones.
-We want Oakwood to have the finest inventory of any district in the state!
-And indeed, Claudia Brown of the State Historic Preservation Office has stated that Oakwood’s new inventory “has outdone all other district lists in the state.”
+We want Historic Oakwood to have the finest inventory of any district in the state!
+And indeed, Claudia Brown of the State Historic Preservation Office has stated Oakwood’s new inventory “has outdone all other district lists in the state.”

-These histories and descriptions will be useful for C.O.A. applications, plaque applications, tax credit applications (if tax credits are restored), and Candlelight Tour descriptions.
-But most of all, it’s nice to know something about the houses we live in!
+These histories and descriptions will be useful for Certificate of Appropriateness applications, plaque applications, tax credit applications (if tax credits are restored), and Historic Oakwood Candlelight Tour® descriptions.
+But most of all, it’s nice to know something about the houses we live in.

 Of course each house must have a name.
-I have followed the rule adopted by the S.P.H.O. in September, 1975, when we started the plaque program: “The house shall be named after the original builder and/or owner.
+I have followed the rule adopted by the SPHO in September 1975, when we started the plaque program: “The house shall be named after the original builder and/or owner.
 A prominent resident’s name may be added to the plaque.”
 “Original builder or owner” is interpreted to mean not the contractor or carpenter, but the person who owned the lot and had the house built.
 I have taken this information from the deeds.
 Often a deed indicates a married couple as the owner.
 In keeping with tradition, I have generally used the name of the husband.
-However, if the deed indicates only the wife’s name, I have given her name to the house, even if she was married and her husband was the breadwinner.
-For houses built subsequent to 1972, I have used both the husband and wife’s name.
+However, if the deed indicates only the wife’s name, I have given her name to the house.
+For houses built after 1972, I have used both the husband's and wife’s names.

 Old newspaper articles have also been very helpful.
 In the 1890s especially, the newspapers often listed building permits granted, and often commented on new houses being built.

-SO generally, I used all of these sources together to arrive at the most likely year of construction.
-To many construction years I have added a “c.” which stands for “circa” which is Latin for “around.”
-I have added this if I am not certain that the house was completed that year.
+So generally, I used all of these sources together to arrive at the most likely year of construction.
+To many construction years I have added a “c.” (circa, or around) if I am not certain the house was completed that year.